Telugu film industry delegation discusses issues with CM

 The main request made by Chiranjeevi and was the waiver of minimum fixed power charges for cinemas as they remained shut due to the lockdown.
 The delegation also wanted release of pending subsidy for small films.

 "The Chief Minister has promised to take steps for the revival of the Telugu film industry.
 He assured us that necessary guidelines will be issued for resuming film- shooting in the state, the veteran actor told reporters after the meeting.
-"We thank the Chief Minister for agreeing to waive the fixed power charges for cinemas, Chiranjeevi told reporters after the meeting.
+"We thank the Chief Minister for agreeing to waive the fixed power charges for cinemas, Chiranjeevi said.

 Besides, they sought flexible pricing of cinema tickets, which, Jagan said, would be considered.
 "This will help the industry tide over the crisis," Chiranjeevi said.